Caleb Gattegno: Learning and effort

-Not only is that type of learning expensive, it tends also to be fragile.
-It is typically difficult to remember those kinds of items.
-Even when we make a great effort, we do not always succeed.
-We often recognise a face without being able to remember the name of the person ... not to mention all that almost all of us have forgotten much of what we "learned" at school.
-It is not unusual for us to forget much of what we memorize.

 However, there is another way of functioning, which Gattegno called natural retention.
 An example of retention is the reception of sensory images.
 When we look at something – a street, a film, a person, a fine view – photons move from what we are contemplating and enter our eyes to strike the retina.
 When we listen to something, we create auditory images in a similar way, that is, through energy that enters our system, rather than energy we allocate from inside, to memorize an arbitrary item.
 To retain an auditory or visual image, we have to use perhaps only an insignificant amount of our own to retain it; the amount is so small we are not aware of any effort.
 Such images are easily acquired and generally remain for long periods.
 We all have experiences similar to the following examples Gattegno offered:

 First experience: "I recently visited a village in the south of France where I had not been for over 10 years and I was able to say, 'Oh, yes, I know.
 The pharmacy is over there beyond the baker's.'
 I went to see and there it was.
-I had made no effort to memorise this village square.
+I had made no effort to memories this village square.
 It had entered my mind during my previous visits and it had remained there."

 Second experience: "I visit a supermarket and go down the aisles.
 I see an unexceptional woman with a trolley.
 Three aisles further on, I see her again.
 I have not tried to remember her, but I have seen her and I can recognise her again a little later."

-Our system of retention is extremely efficient.
-We keep in our minds a huge quantity of information simply because we have seen, heard, tasted, smelled or felt it.
-That ability is part of human nature.
-It enables us to walk about our town without getting lost, to ski or to read a book.